danomatika/CodingExamples/README.md

 If changes are made, you will need to redownload or `git pull` to receieve them.

+## Where to put this?

+Once downloaded, the easiest place to put this is your Processing sketchbook which should be in your user Documents folder.
+On Mac, this is `Documents/Processing`.
+You can check this location in the Processing File->Preferences dialog.

 ## Acknowledgements

 This repo contains the following 3rd party examples: